spine-tools/Spine-Toolbox/README.md

 from the command prompt in the `spinetoolbox` directory.

-If you have modified the user interface files (.ui), with Qt Designer (`designer.exe`) you need to build the UI for the changes to take effect.
-On windows, run `build_ui.bat` to generate the code for Spine Toolbox user interface.
-This requires the PySide2 GUI development tools described previously.

-On Linux, just use `bash build_ui.sh` instead of `build_ui.bat`, and `designer` instead of `designer.exe`.
+If you have modified the user interface files (.ui), with Qt Designer (`designer.exe` on Windows, `designer` on Linux) you need to build the UI for the changes to take effect.
+On windows, run `build_ui.bat` to generate Python code from the .ui files for Spine Toolbox user interface.
+On Linux, use `bash build_ui.sh` instead of `build_ui.bat`.